BioHPC/MegaR/README.md

 * For the T1D experiment, provide **80** for this field.

 #### Select classification labels ####
 Provide lables of the classification.
-For example, the T1D metadata column 2 has the class values (T, F).
-MegaR automatically pulls the class labels from the provided column number for class info.
+For example, the T1D metadata column 2 has the class values (t, f) where t is True and f is False.
+MegaR automatically pulls the class labels from the provided column number for the class info.

-* For the T1D experiment, select **T** and **F** in this field.
+* For the T1D experiment, select **f** and **t** in this field.

 #### Number of variable at split ####
 This field is the number of variable that is randomly collected to be sampled at each split time. **Accuracy** results will show the results by this randomly selected predictors.
 The default value is from **1** to **101**.

 * For the T1D experiment, select **41** and **81** in this field.

 The error rate of prediction during training a model is given by the plot under error rate.

 ![](https://github.com/BioHPC/MegaR/blob/master/screenshot/trainerror.PNG)

 The statistics can be viewed using Stats tab.

 ![](https://github.com/BioHPC/MegaR/blob/master/screenshot/teststats.PNG)